The Flairs were one of the hottest acts in Los Angeles in their heyday and their members were intertwined with several other

 In 1971, Bernard Purdie (formerly of the Avalons) had a group called the "Fabulous Platters."
 They came to the attention of Buck Ram (as did all groups using the Platters name) and he went to see them.
 Finding them to be more talented than most of the Platters imitators, he offered to manage them if they'd change their name to the "Buck Ram Flares."
 After some booking problems, he allowed them to be billed as the quite unwieldy "The Five Platters, Inc. presents the Buck Ram Flares."
 However, Purdie and the group's booking agent continued to book them as just the "Platters" (playing down any other part of the name).
 In 1973, they re-named themselves the "New Century Platters."
 Ram and Personality Productions sued and won.
 In 1976, the group was legally enjoined from using the name "Platters" in any version.
 They promptly became "New Century" or "The New Century Band" (cutting the word "Platters" off their publicity photos) and continued to sing mostly Platters songs.
 The photo of the Buck Ram Flares shows four guys and a gal, along with four white musicians(?).
 However, no one in that small photo is identifiable.
 Unfortunately, the lure of making money off the Platters name was too great for Purdie and in 1979 he was fined $3000 for contempt of court for using the name again.

-Thomas "Pete" Fox became a guitarist and, as of 2003, is still teaching guitar in Los Angeles.
-Obie "Young" Jessie is still around too, as is Beverly Thompson, Shirley Gunter, Vince Weaver, Willie Davis, and Kenneth Byley.
-No one is sure what happened to Thomas Miller.
+Thomas "Pete" Fox became a guitarist and, as of 2003, was still teaching guitar in Los Angeles.

 Special thanks to Phil Beauchamp and to Ferdie Gonzalez for his discographical help.